 Women often ask whether or not Functional Medicine can get them off of their medication.
-The answer to that question is – it depends…so read on.
+The answer to that question is: it depends…so read on.

 The thyroid is a butterfly-shaped gland that sits at front of your neck and sets your entire metabolic rate.
-Thus it controls your weight, whether you feel sluggish or energetic, mentally crisp or foggy, cheerful or blue, and is involved in the control of everything from your cholesterol to your female hormones.
+It controls your weight, whether you feel sluggish or energetic, mentally crisp or foggy, cheerful or blue, and is involved in the control of everything from your cholesterol to your female hormones.